mullojo/Toktopia/README.md

 ### Step 4: View Your Saved Videos
 - Click the red **"View Saved Videos"** button in the Toktopia popup to open the side panel and see your backed-up content.
-- You can click the menue button on each video if you want to save individuals video to a folder on your computer.
+- Click the menu button on each video if you want to save individual videos to a folder on your computer.

 ### Important Notes:
 - **Local Storage:** Your data is stored locally in your browser.
 It’s safe as long as you don’t clear your browser cache or remove the Toktopia extension.